atolab/zenoh-web/content/docs/migration_1.0/Concepts.md

 The Zenoh team have been hard at work preparing an official version 1.0.0 of Zenoh!
 This major release comes with several API changes, quality of life improvements and developer conveniences.

-We now have a more stable API and intend to keep backward compatibility in the future Zenoh revisions.
+We now have a more stable API and intend to keep backward compatibility in future Zenoh revisions.
 This guide is here to ease the transition to Zenoh 1.0.0 for our users!

 ## Value is gone, long live ZBytes